zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
+version   | integer   | Internal data
-bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume]
+ts        | integer   | The UNIX timestamp in milliseconds adjusted to Beijing time bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume]